cibersheep/uNumix-Falcon-Icon-Theme/README.md

 ##Also includes:

--OSMScout icon CC3.0 by plainicon
+* OSMScout icon CC3.0 by plainicon

--Glasses icon CC3.0-By Bob Holzer
+* Glasses icon CC3.0* By Bob Holzer

--Clip icon CC3.0-By Hakan Yalcin
+* Clip icon CC3.0* By Hakan Yalcin

--Rocket CC-By Nina Geometrieva
+* Rocket CC* By Nina Geometrieva

--Pig CC-By Francesca Allegri
+* Pig CC* By Francesca Allegri

--Highway CC-By Jonathan Li
+* Highway CC* By Jonathan Li

--Books CC-By Andrew Koszkalda
+* Books CC* By Andrew Koszkalda

--Bulb CC-By MRFA
+* Bulb CC* By MRFA

--Some icons I made myself
+* Some icons I made myself